tarantaino/Project-Work-Accademico---Analisi-comparativa-delle-vulnerabilit-di-Docker-e-Podman/README.md

 ## 🇬🇧 English

 ### About the Project
 This repository contains the final PDF of my final Project Work for the Master in Cybersecurity written in LaTeX.
+AVAILABLE IN ITALIAN ONLY.

 The thesis explores the isolation mechanisms and intrinsic vulnerabilities of two of the most widely used container engines: **Docker** and **Podman**.
 Through a methodical study of historical **CVEs** (Common Vulnerabilities and Exposures), the research demonstrates how architectural design choices do not just dictate operational features, but directly shape the attack surface.